PGM-Lab/InferPy/docs/notes/guidedata.rst

 Guide to Data Handling
 ======================

-The module ``inferpy.data.loaders`` provides the functionality for handling data.
+The module ``inferpy.data.loaders`` provides the basic functionality for handling data.
 In particular, all the classes for loading data will inherit from the class ``DataLoader`` defined at this module.